 Senator Leahy understands the unique needs of rural communities and schools and has fought to ensure that rural states and districts are given adequate opportunities to participate in Federal education programs and initiatives.
 Over 20 percent of American public school children attend a rural school, and the number has been steadily rising since 2004.
 In Vermont, 53 percent of students are enrolled in rural schools, the second-highest proportion in the nation.
 Despite the importance of rural education in many communities, rural schools have had little help in providing advanced courses to their students, recruiting and retaining effective teachers, or correcting federal funding inequality.

-That is why Senator Leahy has joined Senator Max Baucus to introduce the Office of Rural Education Policy Act, a bill that would create an Office of Rural Education within the Department of Education.
+That is why Senator Leahy has once again joined Senator Max Baucus to introduce the Office of Rural Education Policy Act of 2013, a bill that would create an Office of Rural Education within the Department of Education.
 The Office would act as a clearinghouse for rural education issues, coordinate with other federal agencies that impact rural schools, and produce annual reports and impact statements.
 Modeled after the Office of Rural Health Policy, which has made enormous steps toward addressing unique health needs in rural areas, the Office of Rural Education would help to ensure that needs of Vermont schools, and all rural schools are recognized.

 Special Education Programs